 The story of the night I met the Devil and the ambiguous meaning of it all.

 Ever dance with the devil in the pale moon light?
-I hope not… or do I?
+I hope not.
 Though it’s the greatest quote from the original (but not the best joker) I’ve never fully understood what it meant.
 Is it good or bad: Look at it one way and it means to make a deal with the devil… bad stuff.

 Look at it the another way and it could mean to defy him.
 Is it dance as in fighting words?
 Replay the quote it your head but this time picture John Wayne’s voice.
 If he had asked the devil to dance this discussion would be over; they would be fighting words…He’d probably even call him pilgrim.

 I’m not sure which version is correct but when I was 18 I had a dream that profoundly changed my life: I danced with the devil in a pale bar room light.
-It was a dream that has stuck with me for over a decade and the imagery of it has never faded.
-Did I do something good or bad?
+It was a dream that has stuck with me for years and the imagery of it has never faded.
 Here’s the dreamy tale:

 So, I danced with the devil in the pale moon light, but my confusion still stands.
 Did he offer me something and I defied him?
-Going toe to toe, meeting his gaze and resisting his temptation.
+Going toe to toe only to resist his temptation.
 Did my loved ones find strength from my struggle and began to fight back as we collectively pushed out the devil and his demons.
 Classic good over evil, pretty clear cut.
 Is that what you saw?

 “The devil is lazy” someone familiar with this subject explained to me.
 “There’s enough evil in the world for him to feed on.
 He doesn’t need to worry about the defiant few.
 You defy him, he moves on to something easier.”
 Apparently the devil is like a frat boy in a bar trying to pick up girls.
 “His nod to you before he walked out was acknowledgement of your defiance.
 It’s like saying have it your way, I’m done”.